hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ![Flow showing the behavior of the show selected button and how it toggles the list to only display selected list items](/assets/components/form/super-select/super-select-flow-select-all.png)

-If “Show selected” is used when no selections have been made, a message will appear to let the user know.
+If “Show selected” is used when no options have been selected, a message will appear to let the user know.

 ![Flow showing the behavior of the show selected button when no selections have been made yet.](/assets/components/form/super-select/super-select-flow-no-selections-select-all.png)

-Additionally, “Clear selected” will wipe out the selections and revert the Super Select to its deselected state.
-This button is hidden if there are no selections.
+Additionally, “Clear selected” will wipe out the selections and revert the Super Select to its default/deselected state.
+This button is hidden if no options are selected.

 ![Flow showing the behavior of the clear selected button and how it reverts the Super Select's state to the default one](/assets/components/form/super-select/super-select-flow-clear-selected.png)